Last Updated on: 28th October 2023, 11:23 am

-Interestingly, it’s one of the only small parrot species to have black feathers lines in the bare patches surrounding the eyes.
-This is one of the parrot’s most defining features.
+They’re among the only small parrot species with black feather lines in the bare patches surrounding the eyes, which is one of their defining features.

-Unfortunately, they’re known as “severe” parrots because they can become aggressive, especially during puberty.
-As a result, owners need to train this behavior out of them.
+They’re known as severe parrots because they can become aggressive, especially during adolescence.

-Illiger’s macaws are also known as the blue-winged macaw.
-They have an average length of 14 to 17 inches and a weight of 260 to 280 grams, making them one of the smallest and lightest macaws.
+Illiger’s macaws (also called blue-winged macaws) have an average length of 14 to 17 inches and weigh 260 to 280 grams, making them one of the smallest and lightest macaws.

 Illiger’s macaws are entirely green, with darker green feathers around the top of their heads.
-You’ll find a mixture of yellow, orange, and blue feathers that vary in location from parrot to parrot throughout the body.
+You’ll find a mixture of yellow, orange, and blue feathers that vary in location throughout the body.

-Similar to many macaw species, Illiger’s are loud and vocal.
-Despite their small stature, they’re not suited to apartments.
+Illiger’s macaws are loud and vocal.
+Despite their small stature, they’re unsuited to apartment living.

-Similarly, though they’re smaller than other macaws, they need lots of room to move around in.
-They also need to fly.
-As a result, you’ll need to get the largest cage you can find to prevent your Illiger’s macaw from feeling cramped.
-Otherwise, it’ll become destructive.
+Although smaller than other macaws, they need room to move around and fly.
+You’ll need a large cage to prevent an Illiger’s macaw from feeling cramped.

-Illiger’s eat a higher-fat diet than most other macaws, despite the fact they’re smaller.
-That’s because they’re highly active birds who burn lots of calories, so they need plenty of energy.
-They get this through oily palm nuts.
+Despite being smaller, Illiger’s macaws eat a higher fat diet than most others.
+They’re active birds who burn lots of calories, which they get from palm nuts.

-Both males and females are considered medium-sized parrots.
+Males and females are medium-sized parrots.
 However, their tails are much longer than other macaws, making up a considerable part of their size.
-They also have a disproportionately large beak that’s also strong and heavy.

-Interestingly, juvenile blue-headed macaws resemble fully-grown adults.
-The only difference is that they’re slightly smaller.
-All blue-headed macaws are vivid green throughout the body with a blue head.
-The flight feathers and primary coverts are also blue.
+All blue-headed macaws are vivid green throughout the body with a blue head, and their flight feathers and primary coverts are also blue.
 Blue-headed macaws are among the rarer species.

 Yellow-collared macaws are the second smallest macaw species, measuring 15 inches and weighing 250 to 280 g.
-Almost half of their length is made up of their tail feathers.
-While they’re a little weightier than blue-headed macaws, they’re one of the lightest macaws.
+Almost half of their length comprises tail feathers.

 As the name suggests, yellow-collared macaws are mostly bright green, with a thin yellow band around the neck.
 They’re similar in appearance to military macaws.

-Also, don’t be fooled by their stature – their beaks are powerful and can bite through flimsy cage bars with ease.
+Don’t be fooled by their stature because their beaks are powerful.